-To build regular decision trees (for classification) we used C4.5 (Quinlan, 1993) with the default parameter settings.
+To build classification trees we used C4.5 (Quinlan, 1993) with the default parameter settings.
 To obtain probability estimates from these trees we used the frequency scores at the leaves.
 Our second algorithm, C4.5-PET (Probability Estimation Tree), uses C4.5 without pruning and estimates the probabilities as Laplace-corrected frequency scores, as discussed in Section 3.1.2.
 The third algorithm in our comparison, BPET, performs a form of bagging (Breiman, 1996) using C4.5.
-Specifically, averaged-bagging estimates 10 trees from 10 bootstrap subsamples of the training data and predicts the mean of the probabilities.4 Details of the implementations are summarized in Table 2.
+Specifically, averaged-bagging estimates 10 trees from 10 bootstrap subsamples of the training data and predicts the mean of the probabilities.
+Details of the implementations are summarized in Table 2.